siskac/discordant/README.md

 ###4.
 Summary of Algorithm

 Using a three component mixture model and the EM algorithm, the model estimates the posterior probability of correlation coefficients in groups 1 and 2 for a molecular feature pair are in different components.
-The three components are -, + and 0 which correspond respectively to a negative, positive or no correlation.
+The correlation coefficients are generated for all possible molecular feature pairs between -omics A and -omics B (Figure 1a) and are transformed in to z scores using Fisher's tranformation (Figure 1b).
+The three components are -, + and 0 which correspond respectively to a negative, positive or no correlation (Figure 1c).
 Molecular features that have correlation coefficients in *different* components are considered *differentially* correlated, as opposed when correlation coefficients are in the *same* component they are *equivalently* correlated.

 ![Discordant Pipeline](siska_discordant_figure1.png)

 Figure 1.
 Discordant Algorithm pipeline. a.
 Determine Pearson’s correlation coefficients for all A and B pairs. b.
 Fisher’s transformation c.
 Mixture model based on z scores d.
 Class matrix describing between group relationships e.
 EM Algorithm to estimate posterior probability of each class for each pair f.
 Identify features of –omics A and B that have high pp of DC.

+The class matrix (Figure 1d) are the classes that represent all possible paired-correlation scenarios.
+For example, class 1 is when the correlations are 0 in both groups, but class 4 is when there is a negative correlation in group 1, but no correlation in group 2.
+This means that all the classes on the diagonal is when there is equivalent correlation, and classes in the off-diagonal is when there is differential correlation.

+After running the EM algorithm, we have 9 posterior probabilities for each molecular feature pair (Figure 1e) that correspond the the 9 classes in the class matrix.
+Since we want to summarize the probability that the molecular feature pair is differentially correlated, we sum the posterior probabilities representing the off-diagonal classes in the class matrix (Figure 1f).

 ###5.
 Outline of Analysis